Aka-sh11/Aka-sh11/README.md

 - 📫 How to reach me: You may follow me on [Instagram](https://www.instagram.com/akasharma._)

+- 😅 I tell Computers to do things.
+Sometimes they listen.

 - 😄 Pronouns: he/him/his

 - ⚡ Fun fact: Verschlimmbessern !!